Block42World/cubik-crowdsale-frontfront/README.md

 A demo is available [here](http://www.sweatychair.com/block42/crowdsale.html).

-- Working in both mainnet and Ropsten testnet
+- Working in both Main Ethereum Network and Ropsten Test Network
-- Working with MetaMask, local and Infura nodes is commented and cannot used for debug
+- Working with MetaMask, local and Infura nodes are commented and can be used for debugging
 - Bootstrap theme and styled
 - Web3 1.0 beta 34 (MetaMask still having issues on Web3 1.0 at the time of writing)
 - A flatten version included for website using iFrame

 ## Modification
-To use this crowdsale page for your token ICO, change the token and crowdsale contract address at [crowdsale.js](js/crowdsale.js), then change their abi at [token_abi.js](js/token_abi.js) and [crowdsale_abi.js](js/crowdsale_abi.js).
+To use this crowdsale page for your token ICO, change the token and crowdsale contract address at [crowdsale.js](js/crowdsale.js), then change their ABI at [token_abi.js](js/token_abi.js) and [crowdsale_abi.js](js/crowdsale_abi.js).

 ## Run a server
 ```